 Track title: LLM-Track

-The LLM-track, with its focus on developing legal academic skills, continues with questioning the heart of a central question in regulating markets: why regulate, instead of allowing for free competition?
-Within the Capita Selecta you choose from several courses that will provide you with thorough understanding of some law topics.
+The LLM-track, with its focus also on developing legal academic skills, continues in term 3 with elective courses called Capita Selecta.
+With questioning the heart of a central question in regulating markets: why regulate, instead of allowing for free competition?
 The courses delve into this question, again using insights from both economics and the law.
-But an extra layer is added, which focuses on the question of supervision and enforcement: how can supervision be shaped, so as to be both efficient, effective and within the boundaries provided by the rule of law?
+In addition, a number of courses focus on the questions of supervision and enforcement: how can supervision be shaped, so as to be both efficient, effective and within the boundaries provided by the rule of law?
 Which types of enforcement strategies are possible and how does enforcement play out in practice?
-In this way the LLM-track, culminating in a thesis on a legal issues of the regulation of markets, provides you with a profound understanding of the key legal issues of market regulation, topped with a sound knowledge of the economic theories involved.
+Within the Capita Selecta courses, you are invited to select a few to advance understanding of the relevant law topics of competition law, finance and banking and law and technology.
+The list of the elective courses is adjusted each year to include the most pertinent questions of contemporary developments.
+In the previous year, the Capital Selecta focused on issues such as Blockchain and financial markets, Blockchain and competition law, legal issues regulated to the operation of digital platforms, A specific course allowed students to contribute to the working of a competition authority and acquire practical experience in a governmental authority.
+In this way the LLM-track, culminating in a thesis on a legal issue of the regulation of markets, provides you with a profound understanding of the key legal issues of market regulation, topped with a sound knowledge of the economic theories involved.
 As this track leads to the Dutch civil effect qualification (if bachelor requirements are met), it prepares you not only for corporate practice and working in regulatory agencies, but also for law practice, both in leading law firms and niche-players focusing on competition law and regulatory law.

 Track title: MSc-Track

 The MSc-track focuses on how to improve the functioning of firms, markets and organizations.
-The track consists three courses, chosen out of six optional courses.
+The track consists two courses, chosen out of five optional courses.
 The course Public Policy and Competition analyzes problems that arise when governments themselves are active players on the market and as such compete with private parties.
 Promoting public interests using public law in markets such as broadcasting and gambling will be examples of the analysis of the trade-offs involved.
 The course Financial Regulation explains how financial intermediaries behave, how market failures arise, and what the international regulatory response has been.
 The regulation of corporate finance activities, banking and financial markets is discussed.
 The course Mergers and Acquisitions discusses the rise and decline in the number, size, and complexity of mergers and acquisitions of the last decades.
 The course pulls together insights from economics, business, and law to fully understand and analyse takeovers and the role of regulation in this form of market restructuring.
-The course Tax Policy studies how tax policy shapes society.
-The course discusses phenomenon as tax evasion, tax heavens, money laundering and the integrity of tax authorities.
-Students will become acquainted with the legitimacy of taxation, the concept of the rule of law, and the role and function of the state, and democracy and taxation.
 The course Behavioural Economics and Public Policy discusses the opportunities and challenges of evidence-based policy making, with a specific focus on behaviorally informed policy interventions.
 In this course students will study and discuss main behavioural theories and concepts, as well as randomised controlled trials, which are often considered to be the “gold standard” for policy impact evaluation.
 The course Energy and Environmental Economics takes the necessity and desirability of a transition towards a more environmentally and strategically sustainable energy system as a point of departure.
 Multidisciplinary groups of students will work on developing policy proposals that address challenges in the energy transition for the Netherlands, set by the Ministry of Economic Affairs in the Netherlands.